 In 2011-12 a plan was established to convert the Reflective Learning Centre, previously used by the Year 9 students, into a Year 7 centre.
 The aim was to improve our transition program by creating a unique space for the Year 7 students that in some ways resembled the Grade 5 and 6 centres in the local primary schools that they were already familiar with.
 The Junior School Office was relocated to this centre and a Year 7 locker bay was constructed alongside.
 The rooms in this area are designed to employ a wide range of learning activities.
 There is a large open-plan teaching area in the JLC as well as a wet room for project work.
 One of the adjacent classrooms is also an open-plan classroom.
 The furniture in these rooms is designed to facilitate group work, quiet reading and discussion groups.

-Middle School Corridor
+The Middle School wing includes:

 - an open-plan classroom to facilitate team teaching